 Figure 2 shows the high diversity of financing mechanisms being used by countries, even within LDCs.
 In some countries, external resources are very high with respect to domestic resources, while they are relatively lower in other cases.
 For some countries, such as Nepal or Togo, remittances are the main source of external funds.
 In Malawi, ODA is almost as high as the central government budget.
 On the other hand, FDI accounts for around 50 per cent or more of the budget in Mozambique, Cambodia and Myanmar.
 Depending on factors such as economic structure, investment policies or economic migration outflows, countries receive different financing combinations.
 There is, however, room for policies to attract investment and other sources of funds to the countries where they are most urgently needed.

 National and international investment policies of home countries promote investment in LDCs

 SDG target 17.5 encourages countries to promote investment for LDCs.
 All developed economies have implemented some policies and measures to encourage outward FDI, including investment in LDCs.
 Emerging economies have also begun to do so.
 These policies include mainly investment guarantees, financial and fiscal support and – at the international level – ODA as well as the conclusion of.
-Furthermore, governments of investment host countries, as well as governments in LDCs, have put in place investment policies and measures to attract inward FDI to the country.
+Furthermore, governments of countries for destination for investment have also put in place investment policies and measures to attract inward FDI to the country.